-Future adoption of bamboo production is projected based on historic regional growth rates from FAO (2010) as well as on projections from (Z. Song et al., 2013).
-A total of five custom adoption scenarios are developed.
+Future adoption of bamboo production is projected based on historic regional growth rates from FAO (2010) as well as on projections from Z. Song et al. (2013).
+Five custom adoption scenarios are developed.

-Impacts of increased adoption of bamboo production from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of bamboo production from 2020 to 2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.

-- Scenario 1: Scenario analysis shows bamboo production adoption on 103.3 million hectares of degraded land in the Scenario 1.
+- Scenario 1: Scenario analysis shows bamboo production adoption on 103.3 million hectares of degraded land.

 - Scenario 2: Aggressive adoption yields adoption of tree plantation on degraded land bamboo production on 207.83 million hectares of the allocated degraded land area.

-The sequestration rate of bamboo production is 2.03 tons of carbon per hectare per year, based on 12 data points from 4 sources.
-This value includes carbon sequestered in long-lived bamboo production products from harvested bamboo production.
-As the productive lifespan of a bamboo production planting is 75–100 years, emissions from replanting are not modeled.
+The sequestration rate of bamboo production is 2.03 tons of carbon per hectare per year, based on 12 data points from four sources.
+This value includes carbon sequestered in long-lived products from harvested bamboo.
+Because the productive lifespan of a bamboo planting is 75–100 years, emissions from replanting are not modeled.

-First cost of bamboo production is US$915.36 per hectare, based on meta-analysis of 10 data points from 6 sources.
-Net profit margin is $717.06 per hectare per year, based on 6 data points from 5 sources and operational cost is US$238.07 per hectare per year based on 9 data points from .. sources.
-This solution is allocated on the degraded forest land which is assumed to be not under any production, therefore no financials are estimated for the conventional practice.
+First cost of bamboo production is US$915.36 per hectare, based on meta-analysis of 10 data points from six sources.
+Net profit margin is US$717.06 per hectare per year, based on six data points from five sources.
+Operational cost is US$238.07 per hectare per year based on nine data points.
+This solution is allocated on the degraded forestland assumed to be not under any production, so no financials are estimated for the conventional practice.

-Total adoption in the Scenario 1 is 103.3 million hectares in 2050, representing 28 percent of the total available land.
-Of this, 69.78million hectares are adopted from 2020-2050.
-The impact of this scenario is 8.27gigatons of carbon dioxide-equivalent by 2050.
-Net cost is US$52.25 billion and lifetime operational cost is US$566.9 billion.
+Total adoption in Scenario 1 is 103.3 million hectares in 2050, representing 28 percent of the total available land.
+Of this, 69.78 million hectares are adopted from 2020 to 2050.
+The impact of this scenario is 8.27 gigatons of carbon dioxide-equivalent by 2050.
+Net cost is US$52.25 billion, and lifetime operational cost is US$566.9 billion.
 Lifetime saving in net profit is US$1.7 trillion.

-A recent study by Z. Song, Liu, Strömberg, Yang, & Zhang (2017) estimates current C sequestration in terrestrial bamboo biomes at 0.16 ± 0.9 Gt of CO2-equivalent per year.
-In comparison, Drawdown’s bamboo model results indicate annual C sequestration rates of 0.21–0.57 Gt of CO2-equivalent per year in 2030.
+A study by Z. Song, Liu, Strömberg, Yang, & Zhang (2017) estimates current carbon sequestration in terrestrial bamboo biomes at 0.16 ± 0.9 gigatons of carbon dioxide-equivalent per year.
+In comparison, Project Drawdown’s bamboo model results indicate annual carbon sequestration rates of 0.21–0.57 gigatons of carbon dioxide-equivalent per year in 2030.
 While few benchmarks for the global mitigation impact of bamboo production are available, it can be considered a form of afforestation.
-Combining bamboo production with our other woody crop solutions tree plantation and perennial tree crops, emissions reduction in 2030 is 1.33–2.45 gigatons of carbon dioxide-equivalent per year.
+Combining bamboo production with our other woody crop solutions, tree plantation and perennial tree crops, emissions reduction in 2030 is 1.33–2.45 gigatons of carbon dioxide-equivalent per year.
 This is still somewhat low compared with the Intergovernmental Panel on Climate Change (IPCC)’s estimate of 4.0 gigatons of carbon dioxide-equivalent for 2030 for afforestation, assuming a price of US$100 per ton of carbon dioxide-equivalent (Smith, 2007).
-This difference is due to Drawdown’s land allocation prioritizing agroforestry and other food-producing, high-carbon-impact land uses.
+This difference is due to Project Drawdown’s land allocation prioritizing agroforestry and other food-producing, high-carbon-impact land uses.
 In addition, a price on carbon was not modeled.

 Bamboo production is already cultivated on 37 million hectares, and represents an important high-carbon land use.
 It produces products of critical importance, and can help reduce pressure on intact forests.
-It has been somewhat neglected as a mitigation strategy, and it is Drawdown's hope to help bring this multipurpose mitigation solution the attention it deserves.
+It has been somewhat neglected as a mitigation strategy, and Project Drawdown hopes to help bring this multipurpose mitigation solution the attention it deserves.